Napalm: Antipersonnel effects

-When used as a part of an incendiary weapon, napalm causes severe burns.
-During combustion, napalm deoxygenates the available air and generates carbon monoxide and carbon dioxide, so asphyxiation, loss of consciousness, and death are also possible.
-One napalm firebomb released from a low-flying plane can damage an area of 2500 yd2.
-Napalm is lethal even for dug-in enemy personnel, as it flows into foxholes, tunnels, and bunkers, and drainage and irrigation ditches and other improvised troop shelters.
-Even people in undamaged shelters can be killed by hyperthermia, radiant heat, dehydration, asphyxiation, smoke exposure, or carbon monoxide poisoning.
+During combustion, napalm deoxygenates the available air and generates carbon monoxide and carbon dioxide, so asphyxiation, loss of consciousness and death are also possible.
+Napalm is lethal even for dug-in enemy personnel, as it flows into foxholes, tunnels, drainage and irrigation ditches, bunkers and other improvised troop shelters.
+Even people in undamaged shelters can be killed by hyperthermia, radiant heat, dehydration, asphyxiation, smoke exposure or carbon monoxide poisoning.
 Crews of armored fighting vehicles are also vulnerable, due to the intense heat conducted through the armor.
 Even in the case of a near miss, the heat can be enough to disable a vehicle.

+Reporters in the Korean War, for example, saw "case after case of civilians drenched in napalm — the whole body 'covered with a hard, black crust sprinkled with yellow pus.'"
+In another instance, when Pfc.
+James Ransome, Jr.'s unit suffered a "friendly" hit of napalm: "his men rolled in the snow in agony ... as their skin burned to a crisp and peeled back 'like fried potato chips.'

 International law

-International law does not specifically prohibit the use of napalm or other incendiaries against military targets, but use against civilian populations was banned under Protocol III of the United Nations Convention on Certain Conventional Weapons in 1980, which entered into force as international law in December 1983.
+International law has banned the use of napalm or other incendiary weapons against civilian populations and civilian areas in international armed conflicts under Protocol III of the Convention on Certain Conventional Weapons (CCW), which was adopted in 1980 and entered into force in December 1983.
+It does not, however, impose a total ban on their use, specifically against legitimate military targets.

 As of January 2023, 126 countries have ratified Protocol III.

+United States

+The position of the United States on the prohibition of napalm by international convention is qualified.
+The U.S. did not ratify the convention prohibiting napalm until almost three decades after its adoption by the UN General Assembly.
+When the U.S. finally ratified the convention, "it made an express reservation of 'the right to use incendiary weapons against military objectives located in concentrations of civilians where it is judged that such use would cause fewer casualties and/or less collateral damage than alternative weapons."